Heortology: Etymology

-Etymologically, the noun "eortology" comes from the ancient Greek compound of the term ἑορτή "feast" and the suffix -logia which refers to a science.Thus, eortology is the science of feasts, or the study of the relationship between festivals and festivities, with their meaning and principle of origin.
-In modern Greek, an εορτολόγιο is a liturgical calendar.
+The noun eortology comes from the ancient Greek compound of the term ἑορτή "feast" and the suffix -logia which means "study".
+Thus, eortology is the study of festivals, especially their history and meaning in the church year.

 History

 Christian heortology dates back at least to Johann Adam Trummerer's Eortologia Anagrammaike published in 1607.

 German Lutheran theologian Michael Lilienthal published a German-language heortology in 1724 to show the origin of Christian celebrations.
 Wilhelm Dibelius published the second eortological study of the Christian rite in German in 1841.
 In parallel with modern archaeology, studies also examined the question of the rites of Greek and Roman antiquity, following the work of August Mommsen, published in Leipzig in 1864 under the title of Heortologie: Antiquarische Untersuchungen über die städtischen Feste der Athener.

 Christian heortology particularly developed at the instigation of the Jesuit Nikolaus Nilles and the liturgical movement from the end of the 19th century.
-Prominent heortologists were the Sulpician Pierre Batiffol who published History of the Roman Breviary in 1893, Hartmann Grisar who published Analecta Romana in 1899, and the canon Louis Duchesne who publishd studies on the Origins of Christian worship.
+Prominent heortologists were the Sulpician Pierre Batiffol who published History of the Roman Breviary in 1893, Hartmann Grisar who published Analecta Romana in 1899, and the canon Louis Duchesne who published studies on the Origins of Christian worship.
 German scholar Karl Adam Heinrich Kellner published Heortologie, oder, das Kirchenjahr und die Heiligenfeste in ihrer geschichtlichen Entwicklung in Freiburg im Breisgau in 1901.

 As the Second Ecumenical Vatican Council approached, many heortologists published major works, such as Missarum Sollemnia: Genetic Explanation of the Roman Mass by the Jesuit Josef Andreas Jungmann, published first in German in 1948.
 At the same time, Mircea Eliade focused on the importance of religious thought on contemporary society through his heortological studies of primitive religions.